gabrielbeguren/AlceEngine/readme.md

 Alce is an SFML/Box2D based game engine that aims to provide all the tools necessary to develop 2D games.

-Following the popular Scene-GameObject-Component architecture, Alce can be easy to learn, particularly for those familiar with Unity.
-Also provides an extended amount of tools for C++ development.

 <ins>__NOTE__</ins>: This project is still under development.

 # Features